 At least two charities are believed to have paid thousands of pounds to a publishing company for magazine advertising space that did not exist, a Third Sector investigation has found.

-The Diabetes Research and Wellness Foundation said it paid £1,000 to Maxhill Media Publishing to place a voucher booklet in Saga magazine in July.
+The Diabetes Research and Wellness Foundation said it paid £1,000 to Maxhill Media Publishers to place a voucher booklet in Saga magazine in July.
 But the charity said that the vouchers never ran in the magazine and a spokeswoman for Saga told Third Sector it did not send out a voucher booklet with its magazine and had never commissioned Maxhill to sell its products.

 The charity later received its money back after becoming suspicious and complaining.